 Since launching the initiative in 2011, we have seen the global art market ebb and flow: from the aftermath of the financial crisis to the peak of the market in 2016.
 In parallel, we have also monitored how the wealth management sector is increasingly responding to competitive pressures in its own industry, and the role art and collectible wealth are playing in the transition to a more holistic wealth management model.

-Since our last report in 2017, external factors such as increasing political and economic uncertainty, rapid technological progress, climate change, and social inequality have dominated the headlines on a daily basis.
+Since our 2017 report, external factors, such as increasing political and economic uncertainty, rapid technological progress, climate change, and social inequality have dominated the daily headlines.
 We live in a changing world, fraught with uncertainty.
 This is the context in which we should view the global art and finance industry—the crucial intersection between culture and wealth.

-We hope that this report will help to raise awareness of the developments and initiatives that have emerged within the art and finance industry over the past couple of years.
+We hope that this report will help to raise awareness of emerging developments and initiatives within the art and finance industry.
 Transparency, regulation, and technology trends will play an important role in the future of the art and finance industry.
-However, a collaborative approach between all stakeholders (art professionals, collectors (young and old), and wealth managers) is essential if we are to address the pressing issues and challenges we face, particularly as regards increasing trust in the art market today and in the years to come.
+However, collaboration between all stakeholders (art professionals, young and old collectors, and wealth managers) is essential if we are to address the pressing issues and challenges we face, particularly increasing trust in the art market today and in years to come.

-It is now six years since the first issue of the report was published and it has been exciting to follow and monitor how the Art & Finance industry has evolved over the years.
-In this anniversary report we have brought together and compared the findings and developments from the previous four editions with this year’s findings.
+It has been exciting to follow and monitor how the Art & Finance industry has evolved over the last six years.
+In this edition, we have compared the findings and developments from the previous four editions.

 Increasing competition in the wealth management industry has put emphasis on a more holistic wealth management model, which has become a key driver and motivation for incorporating art-related wealth into the service offering.

 A lot has happened since we launched the inaugural issue in 2011.
-One major change over these years has been a shift in the primary focus on art investment toward issues around the management of art-related wealth, including art-secured lending, estate planning, art advisory, and risk management.
-What is particularly encouraging this year is that we are seeing both a confirmation of the increasing convergence between collectors, art professionals, and wealth managers on the role of art in a wealth management service offering, as well as a convergence of different stakeholder initiatives when it comes to improving art market transparency and the infrastructure around the management of art and collectible wealth.
+One major change has been a shift in the primary focus on art investment toward issues around the management of art-related wealth, including art-secured lending, estate planning, art advisory, and risk management.
+This year, we are encouraged to see both a confirmation of the increasing convergence between collectors, art professionals, and wealth managers on the role of art in a wealth management service offering, as well as a convergence of stakeholder initiatives to improve art market transparency and infrastructure around the management of art and collectible wealth.
 Many of these tools and services are mentioned in this report.

 The 2016 Art & Finance report comes at a challenging time for both the art market and the wealth management industry.
 With the art market growth showing signs of slowing toward the end of 2015 and in early 2016, combined with slower economic growth, increasing volatility in the financial markets, and geopolitical uncertainty, the picture is becoming more complex and unpredictable.